rdiazv/jquery.form.serializer/README.md

 </form>
 ```

-Serialize the form with the default options:
+Serialize the form into JSON:

 ```javascript
 $("#my-form").getSerializedForm();